Receiving and making calls

 Packet loss statistics for audio and video streams.
 In this case, the last 10 seconds rather than the entire call are used to calculate the loss percentage.

-If TrueConf Group is set to MCU mode, you can switch between the statistics windows for each participant using the left and right buttons on the control panel:
+If the MCU mode is activated on your TrueConf Group, you can switch between the statistics windows for each participant using the left and right buttons on the control panel:

 # How to Set Up a Group Conference

-To conduct group conferences on TrueConf Group, ensure that the MCU module is included in your package.
+To conduct group conferences on TrueConf Group, ensure that the MCU module is included in your package and that the MCU feature is enabled in the settings.

 To set up a conference, you need to call any user following the above instructions and then add other participants one by one.